Orbital currents in lattice multiorbital systems: Continuity equation, torques, and RKKY interaction

 \textit{Orbital currents in FM/NM/FM junctions.} While the physics of the source terms in Eq.\ \eqref{tau_general} are clear at a local level, it is not obvious how they affect the current across a larger system.
 Therefore, we consider a multiorbital FM/NM/FM trilayer.
 The entire system has $N_x$ columns and $N_y$ rows.
 Each FM spans $N_{\mathrm{FM}}$ columns.
-To reduce finite size effects, we employ periodic boundary conditions in the $y$ direction.
-We use hard boundary conditions in the $x$ direction.

-We numerically diagonalize the system and subsequently use the $3N_xN_y$ eigenvectors and eigenvalues to determine the quasiparticles $\{\gamma_n\}$ of the system, as well as their energy $\{E_n\}$.
-The expectation value of a general bilinear operators is determined as follows
+In the $x$ direction, we employ hard boundary conditions, mimicking the geometry of a real trilayer.
+However, in the $y$ direction, we use periodic conditions (PBC).
+Since the system is translationally invariant in the vertical direction, we can then partially diagonalize the system by introducing momentum operators in the $y$ direction, $c_n\rightarrow c_{n_x, k_y}$.
+This is straightforward and reduces the complexity of diagonalizing the system, going from a $3N_xN_y$ matrix to a block-diagonal matrix with $N_y$ blocks, each with size $3N_x$.
+These blocks can be diagonalized simultaneously, allowing us to study far larger systems.